-Continue to make our nature goals public and update progress towards green space goals via various departmental plans and public indicator dashboards (Imagine Austin & SD23).

-Continue to grow the Austin Civilian Conservation Corps and Equitable Green Jobs Grant programs and look to implement more of the green jobs recommendations outlined in the proposed Austin Climate Equity Plan (ACEP).
+- Continue to make our nature goals public and update progress towards green space goals via various departmental plans and public indicator dashboards (Imagine Austin & SD23). - Continue to grow the Austin Civilian Conservation Corps and Equitable Green Jobs Grant programmes and look to implement more of the green jobs recommendations outlined in the proposed Austin Climate Equity Plan (ACEP).

-Low income communities and communities of color were centered in the ACEP update process and that co-creation with communities is expected to continue with the implementation of those recommendations.
+Low income communities and communities of color were centered in the ACEP update process and that cocreation with communities is expected to continue with the implementation of those recommendations.

-Continue to work with marginalized communities impacted by the Urban Heat Island effect to capture lived experience to ground-truth heat mapping and inform municipal investments.
+The city expects to ontinue working with marginalized communities impacted by the Urban Heat Island effect to capture lived experience to ground-truth heat mapping and inform municipal investments.
 Conduct a gap analysis and mapping of where new greening is needed and opportunities for existing green spaces to be upgraded to respond to local needs.